 I mean, we have to get everybody back to work.

-We can't just continue to stay in our homes, and we need to be proud that we have had the largest mobilization effort of health care than ever before in our country.
+And we need to be proud that we have had the largest mobilization effort of healthcare than ever before in our country.

-And when we really look at what was accomplished, specifically in New York City, I mean it is something to be proud of.
+And when we really look at what was accomplished, specifically in New York City, I mean, it is something to be proud of.

-But the reason that we have beaten all the modeling is because Americans have actually stepped up, they stayed home, they did what they needed to do.
+But the reason that we have beaten all the modeling is because Americans have actually stepped up.

 But now we have to get people back to work.